When You Experience Pain During Sex

 Find More Tips for When You Experience Pain During Sex

 If you have questions or problems with sexual function, early symptoms of menopause or menopause, you’ve come to the right place.
 Dr. Sklar is an expert in helping you reach sexual health.
 She has been actively involved in national and international sexual health organizations.
 The Sklar Center will get to the root of your problems, balance your hormones, and guide you to fulfilling and satisfying sexual health.

-If you would like more information or are considering a personal evaluation at the Sklar Center, give us a call today at 562-596-5196 to request a free consultation.
+If you would like more information or are considering a personal evaluation at the Sklar Center, give us a call today at 562-596-5196 to request a consultation.

 - Edward O. Laumann, PhD; Anthony Paik, MA; Raymond C. Rosen, PhD